-Parameter Declaration Data Type Memory Area Description REQ INPUT BOOL I, Q, M, D, L Control parameter REQUEST, initiates the transmission at rising edge.
-At the first call with REQ=1, bytes are transmitted from the area specified by the DATA parameter.
+Parameter Declaration Data Type Memory Area Description REQ INPUT BOOL I, Q, M, D, L Control parameter REQUEST starts the send job on a rising edge.
+The data is transferred from the area specified by DATA and LEN.
 ID INPUT WORD M, D, constant Reference to the associated connection between the user program and the communication level of the operating system.
 ID must be identical to the associated parameter ID in the local connection description.
-Range of values: W#16#0001 to W#16#0FFF LEN INPUT INT I, Q, M, D, L Number of bytes to be sent with the job Range of values: 1 to 1460 DONE OUTPUT BOOL I, Q, M, D, L DONE status parameter: • 0: Job not yet started or still running. • 1: Job executed without error.
-BUSY OUTPUT BOOL I, Q, M, D, L • BUSY = 1: Job is not yet completed.
-A new job cannot be triggered. • BUSY = 0: Job is completed.
+Range of values: W#16#0001 to W#16#0FFF LEN INPUT INT I, Q, M, D, L Number of bytes to be sent with the job Range of values: 1 to 1472 DONE OUTPUT BOOL I, Q, M, D, L DONE status parameter: 0: Job not yet started or still running.
+1: Job executed without error.
+BUSY OUTPUT BOOL I, Q, M, D, L BUSY = 1: Job is not yet completed.
+A new job cannot be triggered.
+BUSY = 0: Job is completed.
 ERROR OUTPUT BOOL I, Q, M, D, L ERROR status parameter: ERROR=1: Error occurred during processing.
-STATUS provides detailed information on the type of error STATUS OUTPUT WORD M, D STATUS status parameter: Error information DATA IN_OUT ANY I, Q, M, D Sender area, contains address and length The address refers to: The process image input table The process image output table A bit memory A data block ADDR IN_OUT ANY D Pointer to the address of the receiver (e.g. P#DB100.DBX0.0 byte 8), see Structure of the Address Information for the Remote Partner with UDP
+STATUS provides detailed information on the type of error STATUS OUTPUT WORD M, D STATUS status parameter: Error information DATA IN_OUT ANY I, Q, M, D Sender area, contains address and length The address refers to: The process image input table The process image output table A bit memory A data block ADDR IN_OUT ANY D Pointer to the address of the receiver (e.g. P#DB100.DBX0.0 byte 8), see Structure of the Address Information of the Remote Partner with UDP

-ERROR STATUS (W#16#) Explanation 0 0000 Send job completed without error 0 7000 First call with REQ=1, sending not initiated 0 7001 First call with REQ=1, sending initiated 0 7002 Follow-on call (REQ irrelevant), job being processed Note: during this processing the operating system accesses the data in the DATA send buffer.
-1 8085 LEN parameter has the value 0 or is greater than the largest permitted value 1 8086 The ID parameter is not in the permitted address range 0 8088 LEN parameter is larger than the memory area specified in DATA 1 80A1 Communications error: FB 65 "TCON" was not yet called for the specified ID • The specified connection between the user program and the communication level of the operating system is currently being terminated.
+ERROR STATUS (W#16#) Explanation 0 0000 Send job completed without error 0 7000 No job processing active 0 7001 Start of job processing, data being sent Note: during this processing the operating system accesses the data in the DATA send area.
+0 7002 Follow-on call (REQ irrelevant), job being processed Note: during this processing the operating system accesses the data in the DATA send area.
+1 8085 LEN parameter has the value 0 or is greater than the largest permitted value 1 8086 The ID parameter is not in the permitted address range 0 8088 LEN parameter is larger than the memory area specified in DATA 1 8089 ADDR parameter does not point to a data block 1 80A1 Communications error: The specified connection between user program and communications layer of the operating system has not yet been established.
+The specified connection between the user program and the communication level of the operating system is currently being terminated.
 Transmission over this connection is not possible.
-The interface is being reinitialized (receiving new parameters).
-1 80B3 The parameter for the connection type (connection_type parameter in the connection description) is not set to UDP.
-Please use the FB 63 "TSEND".
-1 80C3 The operating resources (memory) in the CPU are temporarily occupied.
-1 80C4 Temporary communications error: • The connection between the user program and the communication level of the operating system cannot be established at this time.
+The interface is being reinitialized.
+1 80A4 IP address of the remote connection end point is invalid, it is possible that it matches the local IP address.
+1 80B3 The set protocol variant (connection_type parameter in the connection description) is not UDP.
+Please use FB 63 "TSEND".
+ADDR parameter: Invalid settings for port no. 1 80C3 A block with this ID is already being processed in a different priority class.
+Internal lack of resources.
+1 80C4 Temporary communications error: The connection between the user program and the communication level of the operating system cannot be established at this time.
 The interface is receiving new parameters.
-1 8822 DATA parameter: Source area invalid: area does not exist in DB.
-1 8824 DATA parameter: Range error in ANY pointer 1 8832 DATA parameter: DB number too large.
-1 883A DATA parameter: Access to send buffer not possible (e.g. due to deleted DB) 1 887F DATA parameter: Internal error, such as an invalid ANY reference
+1 8xyy General error information, see Error Evaluation with the Output Parameter RET_VAL